wanglongde/KAN-Transformer/README.md

 # KAN-Transformer
 A minimal implementation exploring Kolmogorov-Arnold Networks as alternatives for MLP feed-forward layers in Transformer-based language models.
 This project includes training and evaluation scripts for character-level language modeling on the Tiny Shakespeare dataset, with experiments on width, grid size, depth, and embedding dimension scaling.
-The implementation is based on the architecture presented in the paper "KAN-Transformers: Efficient Language Modeling with Kolmogorov–Arnold Networks".

 ## Architecture